top of page

 Make sure that your document size is set up to ”must provide”

 size.
-For example, if you choose 6x9, make your document’s
+For example, if you choose 6x9 with a margin, make your document’s

 canvas 5.5” x 8.5”.